tmvnkr/rust-axum/README.md

+# Rust Axum Zero to Production

+This is my attempt to follow along the zero2prod book and implementing it with the Axum framework instead of the Actix framework

 ## Linker

-For this project mold is used as the linker
+For this project mold is used as the linker, see repo for guide.

 ## Inner development loop